LilyLavender/UltimateMovesetCompatibility/README.md

 # Ultimate Moveset Compatibility
-Ultimate Moveset Compatibility, or UMC, is a Vue3 SPA + ASP.NET Core 9 API (Azure Web App) + Azure SQL Server project.
+Ultimate Moveset Compatibility, or UMC, is a Vue3 SPA + ASP.NET Core 9 API + Neon Postgres + Cloudflare R2 project.
 UMC was made as a platform for moveset creators to showcase their projects and ensure compatibility between movesets.

 ## Credits
 - **Lily**: Main developer behind the frontend and backend of the site.